Kid-friendly outdoor adventures

-Summer activities are starting to get in gear at a variety of outdoor destinations across the state, from the hills of Northern Delaware to the shores down south.
+Ready to explore the outdoors?
+Delaware has a variety of outdoor destinations across the state, from the hills of Northern Delaware to the shores down south.

-Take a walk along the Riverfront: Walk or bike along the Christina River in Wilmington.
-The path leads you to the scenic Russel Peterson Wildlife Refuge where you can see birds and animals in their natural habitat and hop on the nighboring Jack A. Markell Trail.
+Take a walk along the Riverfront: Head to the Wilmington Riverfront and walk or bike along the Christina River.
+The path leads you to the scenic Russel Peterson Wildlife Refuge where you can see birds and animals in their natural habitat and hop on the neighboring Jack A. Markell Trail.

-Take a paddleboard excursion: One of the Delaware beaches’ most popular family activities is back with a splash now that state restrictions are ending, giving the young-and-restless a chance to spend the day kayaking, paddleboarding and discovering nature’s wonders with an eco-tour.
+Take a paddleboard excursion: One of the Delaware beaches’ most popular family activities is back with a splash, giving the young-and-restless a chance to spend the day kayaking, paddleboarding and discovering nature’s wonders with an eco-tour.
 Check them out at Coastal Kayak (Fenwick Island) and Quest Fitness and Kayak (Lewes).
 In Northern Delaware, head for Wilderness Canoe Trips (Wilmington).
 Or, rent a kayak or paddleboard from Delmarva Board Sport Adventures and explore the Rehoboth Bay (Dewey Beach).

 Visit the James Farm Ecological Preserve: From the sandy beach at low tide, you can walk the trails through seven wildlife habitats, wandering from salty marsh to deep forest, emerging into the sunshine in the meadows that were once farm fields.
 This quiet gem near Ocean View and Indian River Bay is ready to be discovered!

-Go on a crabbing adventure: The people at Crab Claw Adventures offer a two-hour crabbing adventure by boat of Indian River Inlet, complete with kid-friendly instruction for catching your own blue-claw crabs, those delectable Delaware delicacies. (adventures are limited to groups of 4).
+Go on a crabbing adventure: The people at Crab Claws Adventures offer a two-hour crabbing adventure by boat of Indian River Inlet, complete with kid-friendly instruction for catching your own blue-claw crabs, those delectable Delaware delicacies.